• About

 Share on WhatsappShare on FacebookShare on TwitterShare on Linkedin

-This Commission is peopled by seasoned, tested, and accomplished professionals—true products of the South West—who have etched their names in the annals of development, governance, and public service.
-From every indication, the SWDC is primed for success.
-And as an agent of change, a UNDP-trained development communicator, and a passionate advocate for regional transformation, it behooves me to offer this open memo—part congratulatory, part cautionary, but entirely agenda-driven.
+South West Development Commission is peopled by seasoned, tested, and accomplished professionals—actual products of the South West—who have etched their names in the annals of development, governance, and public service.
+From all indications, the SWDC is poised for success.
+As an agent of change, a UNDP-trained development communicator, and a passionate advocate for regional transformation, it is my duty to offer this open memo—part congratulatory, part cautionary, but entirely agenda-driven.

 With measured optimism and a deep sense of regional duty, I extend warm congratulations to the newly inaugurated members of the SWDC.
 This moment is not merely ceremonial—it is emblematic of a renaissance, a long-awaited return to the visionary and self-reliant ethos that defined the Western Region under the astute stewardship of Chief Obafemi Awolowo.